Gilchrist Hall and Rod Library in Winter

 Oak Elm

-The oak in winter, 1935-1936.
-Citation: "Nursery School in Snow, in the Price Labs Collection, Box 109, Folder Nursery School Photos Plates without Negatives, #21/01/01, University Archives, Rod Library, University of Northern Iowa.”
+Citation: "Nursery School in Snow, 1935, in the Price Labs Collection, 21/01/01, Nursery School Photos and Rosters, 1926-1941 Box 109, Folder Nursery School Photos Prints without Negatives, University Archives, Rod Library, University of Northern Iowa

 Airviews offer another perspective on the oak.
 A shot from about 1930 shows the dark leaves of the oak peaking over the roof of the white frame Domestic Science building near the top center of the photo.
 This photo also gives a good idea of the proximity of the Circle Elm to the old power plant.